-Historic distribution of Vegetation Type 1

-Metasediment rocks

 The most common underlying geology on the Gold Coast is metasediment rocks.
 Metasediment rocks are a type of metamorphic rock (rock transformed by heat and pressure).
 Originally these rocks were sedimentary rocks which were formed on the ocean floor through the deposition and solidification of sediment.
 These sedimentary rocks were subsequently buried underneath other rocks and subjected to high pressures and temperatures, causing the rock to recrystallize.
 This recrystallization process is known as metamorphosis, hence the term metamorphic rocks.
 About 300 million years ago these metamorphic rocks were pushed upward by geologic processes, creating much of the ranges, hills and lowlands on the Gold Coast.

+2017 EXTENT AND CONSERVATION STATUS

+Gold Coast

-2017 EXTENT AND CONSERVATION STATUS Gold Coast Historically, this vegetation type was the most common vegetation type on the Gold Coast and remains so today, with 52% of its original extent remaining.
-The 2017 extent was 11,281 hectares.
-1 HECTARE (HA) = 2.46 ACRES = THE SIZE OF AN INTERNATIONAL RUGBY FIELD
+This vegetation type was second most common vegetation type in the Gold Coast City area prior to clearing.
+The 2017 extent\ of this vegetation type on the Gold Coast is 4,062 hectares, 48% of its historical extent.

+1 HECTARE (HA) = 2.46 ACRES ≅ THE SIZE OF AN INTERNATIONAL RUGBY FIELD

-Extent as mapped in 2017.
+\ Extent as mapped in 2017.
 Includes remnant vegetation only.
+Does not include disturbed remnant or regrowth

+Queensland

-Does not include disturbed remnant or regrowth Queensland The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.11.24) as being 'Least Concern'.
+The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.11.5) as being 'Least Concern'.

 LIKELIHOOD OF BECOMING EXTINCT (in QLD) due to biodiversity loss/degradation

+USEFUL RESOURCES

-USEFUL RESOURCES City of Gold Coast website: Environmental weeds and invasive plants.
+City of Gold Coast website: Environmental weeds and invasive plants.

 Find out more about regional ecosystems at the Queensland Government Regional Ecosystems webpage.

+CREDITS

+Content - ngh Environmental and Jason Searle.
+Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper ©

+Version 3, November 2020

+THREATS

-CREDITS Content - ngh Environmental and Jason Searle.
-Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiner © Version 3, November 2020 THREATS This vegetation type is generally quite open.
-The ground layer is typically a mosaic of grassland and more open areas with a conspicuous litter layer of leaves and bark.
+Broad-leaved White Mahogany/Queensland Stringybark open forest to woodland is generally quite an open vegetation type, the ground layer which is typically a mosaic of grassland and more open areas with a conspicuous litter layer of leaves and bark.
 Too frequent fires, over-grazing or other loss of native grassy understorey can result in erosion and desiccation of the soil layer.
 Fire management, particularly where the more common weeds of Lantana and Molasses Grass have become established, is important in weed control and in managing the soils of these areas.

+Common threats to all vegetation types

+Clearing

-Please refer to the Queensland Government's Regional Ecosystem Description Database for more information including suggested fire regimes.
-Common threats to all vegetation types Clearing Native vegetation is protected by Federal, State and local legislation.
+Native vegetation is protected by Federal, State and local legislation.
 However, with increasing population growth in the region, Southeast Queensland is experiencing large amounts of vegetation clearing, particularly in areas designated for urban development.
 Protecting native vegetation on your property is one of the most beneficial things you can do to protect wildlife and the natural environment.

+Weeds

-Weeds Environmental weeds are the second biggest threat to our natural environment after land clearing.
-Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by: - out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - · increasing the risk of destructive wildfire, and/or - often being toxic to people and animals.
-Fire Very broadly, vegetation types are either adapted to fire or fire sensitive.
-Fire can become a threat if: - it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.
+Environmental weeds are the second biggest threat to our natural environment after land clearing.
+Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by:

+- out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - increasing the risk of destructive wildfire, - often being toxic to people and animals.

+Fire

+Very broadly, vegetation types are either adapted to fire or fire sensitive.
+Fire can become a threat if:

+- it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.

+Grazing

+The grazing of animals like cattle, horses, goats and feral animals such as deer can cause trampling or loss of diversity of seedlings and compact soil, preventing natural regeneration.

+Collecting